pagecall/flutter_pagecall/example/README.md

-# pagecall_flutter_example
+# flutter_pagecall_example

-Demonstrates how to use the pagecall_flutter plugin.
+Demonstrates how to use the flutter_pagecall plugin.

 ## Getting Started